mggg/VoteKit/docs/user/tutorial/1_intro.rst

     print(profile.tail(8))
     print()

-    # and the entry indexed 10
+    # and the entry indexed 10, which includes the percent of the profile
+    # this ballot accounts for
     print(profile.df.iloc[10])
     print()